Benjamin Colbert, University of Wolverhampton

 This joint anniversary provides an unrivalled opportunity to bring scholars together to reflect on the connections, continuities, and contrasts between these two writers’ careers both in their lifetimes and after, and to think about the waxing and waning across Europe and beyond of the literary reputations of eighteenth-century and Romantic-period women writers more generally.

-A list of speakers and accommodation options can be found below.
+A draft programme, a list of speakers and accommodation options can be found below.